Anusha-hasan25/SnapShop-FullStack-QA/README.md

-# SnapShop-FullStack-QA
+# SnapShop: Full-Stack Jewelry E-Commerce with QA Suite
 SnapShop: A Full-Stack Jewelry E-commerce platform built with React &amp; FastAPI, featuring a comprehensive 50-point Functional Test Suite (Manual &amp; Integration Testing).

-# SnapShop: Full-Stack Jewelry E-Commerce with QA Suite

-SnapShop is a complete e-commerce solution featuring a **React** frontend and a **FastAPI** backend, integrated with an extensive **Functional Test Suite**.
+It is a complete e-commerce solution featuring a **React** frontend and a **FastAPI** backend, integrated with an extensive **Functional Test Suite**.

 ## 🚀 Features
 - **Frontend:** Product Catalog, Real-time Cart, Search, & Checkout.